oracle/coherence-js-client/README.md

 #### Basic Map Operations

-The map (`NamedMap`) and cache (`NamedCache`) implementations provide the same basic features as the Map defined provided by Javascript except for the following differences:
+The map (`NamedMap`) and cache (`NamedCache`) implementations provide the same basic features as the Map provided by JavaScript except for the following differences:

 * key equality isn't restricted to reference equality
 * insertion order is not maintained
 * `set()` calls cannot be chained because of the asynchronous nature of the API

-> NOTE:  The only difference between `NamedCache` and `NamedMap` is that the cache allows associating a time-to-live on the cache entry, while the map does not
+> NOTE:  The only difference between `NamedCache` and `NamedMap` is that the 'NamedCache' allows associating a
+> `time-to-live` on the cache entry, while `NamedMap` does not

 For the following examples, let's assume that we have a Map defined in Coherence named `Test`.
 To get access to the map from the client: